spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines.md

 ### Moving core methods to the project level

-To unexpected issues and achieve the same result, copy the needed core methods to the project level, rename them and replace the core ones.
+To avoid unexpected issues and achieve the same result, copy the needed core methods to the project level, rename them and replace the core ones.

 #### Example of the code that causes the upgradability error